moccalotto/kaos/_rulebook/main.md

 #### Escape evil destiny
 You spend 50 APs to escape an evil destiny.

-#### Super parry
+#### Defensive Stance
 You take the Defense Attunement action, but instead of getting just one DP back.
 You get one DP plus an additional one for every 2 APs you spend.

 #### Smooth surge
-You spend 3 DPs and take a Surge Action without taking any strain damage.
+You spend 3 APs and take a Surge Action without taking any strain damage.

 #### Bonus Action
 You spend 10 APs and get to do an additional action that